lpmi-13/current-projects/README.md

 - maaaaaaybe could be grabbed in a github action and hardcoded?
 - a very far way off from this, but a similar-minded project that could benefit from authentic examples from real code

+## 133) Turn pulse game concept into an app (or something)
+- incorporate the 120 scenarios from Hooper's old Pulse concept
+- would probably have to be a mobile app
+- paired with a bluetooth device that can sense heartrate

 ## 135) Visualize crashing a DB with connections
 - when services scale up, if they're expecting to create a connection to a database, a massive scale up means a flood of new connections.